akuity/provider-crossplane-akuity/README.md

 For general Crossplane getting started guides, installation, deployment, and administration, see the Crossplane [Documentation](https://crossplane.io/docs).

+### Initialize Git Submodules

+Upbound provides a build submodule that is used for most of the Makefile targets.
+To initialize the submodule run:

+`git submodule update --init`

 ### Generating the Akuity resource CRDs

 To generate the CRDs used by Crossplane for Akuity resources: